nodestream/nodestream/README.md

 })
 ```

-### Transforms
+## Transforms

 Nodestream supports a feature called transforms.
-In principle, a transform is just a function that modifies the incoming or outgoing bytes in some way, transparently for each stream passing through Nodestream.
+In principle, a transform is just a function that acts somehow on (ie. modifies) the incoming or outgoing bytes, transparently, for each stream passing through Nodestream.
 Some use cases:

 - Calculating checksums
 - Compressing/decompressing data
 - Modifying the data completely, ie. appending headers/footers and whatnot

-#### Registering a transform
+### Registering a transform

+> **WARNING!**
+>
+> The **order** in which transforms are registered **matters!** Transforms are applied to the stream in the order they were registered.
+For example, if you first register a checksum calculation transform and then a compress transform, the checksum will be calculated from the uncompressed data.
+Switching the order would cause the checksum to be calculated from the compressed data.
+There are use cases for both situations, so the choice of ordering is completely up to you.

 When you configure your Nodestream instance, you should register transforms using the `.addTransform()` function.